THE Y2K HARLEY-DAVIDSON SUPER GLIDE SPORT

 Somewhat more radical Andrews TW-50 cams (specifically designed for high compression Harley motors) were chosen on the advice of Hein Vandenberg, owner of HVR Dyno Service in Union Bay, B.C.
 The TW-50 cams allow use of the stock pushrods, which Hein also recommended.
 The stock pushrods are both lighter and stronger than the SE adjustable pushrods required to install the SE-203 cams used in H-D's Stage II and Stage III engines.

-A SE performance 6200 rpm ignition module and coils (#31710-99) had previously been installed on the test bike before the big bore kit and cams were installed, and Hein said that they would work fine, which they have.
-Note, however, that the #31710-99 performance ignition system used in this engine is not the preferred high compression race ignition system (#31775-00) Harley recommends for engines with cams, raised compression, and added displacement.
+A SE performance 6200 rpm ignition module and coils (#31710-99) had previously been installed on the test bike before the big bore kit and cams were installed.
+Hein said that they would work fine, which they did.
+However, I later replaced the ignition module with an adjustable ignition module #TR217635 (set for 6500 RPM).

 The WinPEP Dynojet Performance Program, based on the dyno results from Doyle's Dynojet dynamometer as quoted above, predicts a best 0 to 60 mph acceleration time of 2.6 seconds, and a top speed of approximately 140 mph!
-(This I doubt, and I have made no attempt to verify these figures.)
+(I have made no attempt to verify these figures.)
 However, Hein Vandenberg told me he has ridden his 1999 FXDX, which has a motor very similar to the one tested here, to speeds well in excess of 120 mph.

 Riding the Super Glide Sport

-When you ride any Dyna Glide you will find that it requires more effort to pull in the clutch lever than is typical today, and the transmission has an industrial strength feel, shifting with a slight "clunk," especially into first.
+When you ride any Dyna Glide you will find that it requires more effort to pull in the clutch lever than is typical today and the transmission has an industrial strength feel, shifting with a slight clunk, especially into first.
 It does not shift as smoothly as most modern Japanese and British bikes.
-But you will find that the transmission is very positive--missed shifts are rare and there are no false neutrals.
+However, you will find that the transmission is very positive; missed shifts are rare and there are no false neutrals.

 The whole bike feels solid, unperturbed by the vagaries of life on the road.
 Vibration from the big V-twin rumbling beneath you is quite noticeable at idle when you are not accustomed to it, but the frequency is low and not uncomfortable.
 As you accelerate the vibration diminishes.
 The rubber engine mounts and other rubber-mounted parts, and the Sport's chassis tuning, effectively isolates the rider from intrusive engine vibration.
 At cruising speed the bike is surprisingly smooth, less tiring than many of the multi-cylinder bikes I have ridden.